 Although ‘hindsight is a wonderful thing’, the future can be seen in the trends and patterns of yesterday and the ‘here and now’.
 Some are as ‘clear as day’, others more subtle.
 As a firm we track 40+ disruptive primary forces, daily across 6 broad strategic dimensions, demographics, the environment, technology, social, economic, and political, and we are constantly scanning for emerging drivers through traditional means as well as our own digital intelligence platform, Bloodhound.

 These disruptive forces can act independently, compete, converge, and sometimes collide all at different rates, intensities and importance, depending on the contextual complexity and adjacencies in which an organisation operates.

 *Press the words YouTube in the bottom right to go to full screen video

-Organisations need to understand the behaviour of these forces, synthesising them into a well-developed judgement on the presented facts.
-Then develop a plausible ‘future world’, view.
-Organisations can then prioritise the challenges to overcome as well as mapping the enterprise architecture and phased input management framework enabling them to manage these strategic inputs, starting with the 'here and now', which is fundamental in allowing them the right to compete for a share of this disrupted future opportunity.
+Organisations, small and large, private, charitable, and public, need to understand the behaviour of these forces, synthesising them into a well-developed judgement on the presented facts and develop a plausible ‘future world’, view.
+From this futurist platform organisations can prioritise the challenges to overcome, map the enterprise architecture and phase the strategic inputs and build a management framework - starting with the 'here and now', and bridging to the future.
+All of which is fundamental in ensuring they have the right to compete for a share of this future disrupted opportunity.